MelonKony/millmint/content/factbook/society/state/government/ministries/defence/military.md

  Part of the *[state](/state/)* series of articles
 {{</note>}}

+## Overview

-The armed forces of {{<link/vekllei>}} are part of the {{<link/ministry-of-defence>}}, and consist of the combined armed capability of the country, as well as services for public emergencies, law enforcement and civil defence.
+The <span class="fi fi-min-defence fis"></span> **Armed Forces of the Commonwealth** are the military of {{<link/vekllei>}}, and a constituent armed component of the {{<link/ministry-of-defence>}}.
+They comprise the combined armed services of the country, as well as capabilities for public emergencies, law enforcement and civil defence.

-Unlike common practice overseas, Vekllei does not have seperate military branches, and instead administers all aspects of defence as a single armed organisation originating as part of the Navy.
+Unlike common practice overseas, Vekllei does not have seperate military branches, and instead administers all aspects of defence as a single armed organisation originating as part of the navy, a term which is still used generally to describe all military services.
 As a union of island communities, the Vekllei Navy is its historic and contemporary primary means of defence, and Vekllei doctrine favours an integrated command.
-As such, all air and land warfare is conducted as part of the Navy under a unified defence command.
+As such, all air and land warfare is conducted as part of the Navy under a unified defence command.[^navy]

 Because all services operate within the Navy, different roles are organised into different services.
 For example, the traditional surface navy of the [Maritime Service](#maritime-service) does not operate its own seaborne aviation, since all aircraft are part of the Navy's [Air Service](#air-service).
 In this context, "Navy" is a synonym for "Military" in Vekllei, and equipment, signage and vehicles are marked as such.

-## Vekllei Military Services
+## Vekllei Armed Services

 A Vekllei military service is a component of the overall armed forces, and so they overlap and intersect.
 Unlike most other militaries, which are divided between different branches and coordinated by a central command, Vekllei military services are effectively interchangeable, and form *interarmes services* for specific missions.
 A single *interarmes service* may even involve regiments from all services simultaneously, which would operate as a single unit under a unified command.

 Vekllei is a seagoing country of island communities, and so the Marine Services are the backbone of its strategic forces.
 They are the oldest military organisations of Vekllei and revered by the country.

-{{<note>}}
+{{<note link>}}
 **Note**

 In numbered Vekllei services (e.g. Terrestrial & Air Services, etc.), numerical order is preserved and units are not permanently identified by a particular number.
 Unit numbers are administrative and assist in formation of interarmes services, so units may change numbers regularly.
 Instead, unit identity and honours are attached to ceremonial and historical names that remain with the unit.